 Meet cabbage flower—or at least that’s what its name means.
 Cauliflower comes from the Latin caulis (cabbage) and floris (flower).
 As its technical name, Brassica oleracea var.
 Botrytis, suggests, it’s a vegetable in the Brassicaceae family that includes cabbage, plus broccoli, Brussels sprouts, collards, kale, and kohlrabi.
 As… READ MORE

 Above all, growing cauliflower depends on temperature.
 If you live in a zone where you have two to three months of temperatures averaging in the 60s, specifically 65 to 68 degrees F during the day, you’re in prime growing territory.
-Everyone else has to work a… READ MORE
+READ MORE

 You can choose to grow your cauliflower from seeds or seedlings, starting seeds indoors or outside directly in the garden.
-And when it comes to choosing seeds, be sure to gauge the length of time your climate stays in that desired 60s range of temperatures for the variety… READ MORE
+And when it comes to choosing seeds, be sure to gauge the length of time your climate stays in that desired 60s range of temperatures for the variety you’re considering.
+READ MORE